Peripheral Artery Disease Information

 PAD may lead to life-threatening complications if left untreated, as it can increase risk of heart attack and stroke.
 Additionally, severely limited blood flow to the legs could cause gangrene (tissue death), which could potentially require amputation if severe.
 Fortunately, because most of the conditions that are correlated with PAD are lifestyle factors, many individuals can successfully improve their condition by making lifestyle adjustments.
 In some cases, physicians also prescribe medications or opt for surgery.

-In 2017-18, TGH earned recognition as one of America's Best Hospitals for Cardiology and Heart Surgery according to U.S. World & News Report.
+TGH been named a High Performing Hospital in Cardiology & Heart Surgery by U.S. News & World Report.
 As a leading medical center in Florida, our hospital is well equipped to treat many heart and vascular conditions.